en-research/ChangePoint-LSTM/README.md

 A minimum working example dataset (FD001) is provided in ```CMAPSSData``` folder.
 For the complete dataset, please access it via [Saxena et al. (2008)](https://ieeexplore.ieee.org/document/4711414).

 ## Code
-This is a Tensorflow 2 implementation.
+The change point detection module is framework-agnostic (i.e., can be added to either a Pytorch or Tensorflow based RUL estimation model).
+The RUL estimation model is currently a Tensorflow 2 implementation.

 To train and evaluate the change point detection and RUL estimation model with default hyperparameters, run ```train.py```.